jureperos/cli_image_tool/README.md

 A straightforward command-line interface for image resizing.

 This tool allows you to easily resize images from your terminal.
-Simply provide the input image path, desired output path and dimensions, and let `cli_image_tool` handle the rest.
-It's currently under active development, with exciting new features and improvements on the horizon.
+Simply provide the input image path, desired output path and dimensions.
+It's currently under active development, with new features and improvements on the horizon.

 ## Getting Started